kwertyops/byte-of-python/src/dudraw_quickstart.md

 {{#include programs/dudraw_quickstart/save_image.py}}
 ```

 Notice that this program does not have a call to `dudraw.show()`.
-This means that, although the image is saved to both files, a window displaying the image is never opened, and the image is not displayed to the screen.
+This means that, although the image is saved to the file, a window displaying the image is never opened, and the image is not displayed to the screen.

 ## How do I get official details on all of the functions?